Thaw&Defrost

 Student Support

-During the teen years, it would be lovely if the icy adolescent could thaw out a bit, and the frozen in time parent could defrost too.
-I'd love to help you and your child bridge the gap between adulthood and childhood.
+During the teen years, it would be lovely if the icy adolescent could thaw out a bit, and the frozen-in-time parent could defrost too.
+I'd love to help you and your child bridge the gap between adulthood and childhood using my 12 years of experience in School Counseling.

-Together I'll build rapport with your little teen angel and listen to your concerns as the expert witness of your child.
-We have technology and in person availability at our fingertips.
+I'll build rapport with your little teen angel and listen to your concerns as the expert witness of your child.
+Then, bring it all together.

 We will still be where we are in this phase of parenting, but I'd love to help make it a little easier.